Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Results and Discussion

 Thanks to the prior knowledge encoded directly into the reaction model, the currently proposed framework was able to extract a significant amount of realistic model behavior from limited heat release DSC data only, including oxygen evolution stoichiometry.
 That said, we recognize as well that augmented datasets could aid in further model fidelity.
-Combined DSC and TGA datasets, for example, could serve to better pin down the oxygen evolution kinetic behavior through mass change loss terms, while the incorporation of mass spectrometry data could also lead to models that continuously report evolved gas species and ratios across SOCs.
-Nonetheless, the current results already demonstrate the capability of KA-CRNNs to learn SOC-varying thermal runaway kinetic models from fairly sparse data thanks to their incorporation of the cathode-electrolyte reaction physics across a continuous range of SOCs, retaining full interpretability of all reactions and tracked species while adhering fully to previously reported chemical pathways.
+Combined DSC and TGA datasets, for example, could serve to better pin down the oxygen evolution kinetic behavior through mass change loss terms, while the incorporation of mass spectrometry data could also lead to models that continuously report evolved gas species and ratios across SOCs. {Further, we remark that while the global R3 reaction was able to largely exploit shared information across all three datasets to place the exothermic R3 peaks in highly variable yet highly accurate temperature locations in Fig. {\ref{fig:Recon}(A)}, we acknowledge that at the highest SOCs the model was not able to fully reconstruct the full heat release peak values.
+While a trivial numerical fix might be to split R3 into three separate reactions (one per cathode), this would violate key aspects of the literature-informed reaction pathway development provided in Sec. {\ref{sec:methods}}.
+Future effort here could potentially aim to further resolve the global electrolyte oxidation physics through additional reactions, pathways, or parameterizations while retaining an honest and accurate interpretation of previous fundamental work in the literature.} Nonetheless, the current results already demonstrate the capability of KA-CRNNs to learn SOC-varying thermal runaway kinetic models from fairly sparse data thanks to their incorporation of the cathode-electrolyte reaction physics across a continuous range of SOCs, retaining full interpretability of all reactions and tracked species while adhering fully to previously reported chemical pathways.